Journyx API tutorial

 -

-- a list (array) of error strings.
+errors- a list (array) of error strings.
 May contain only 1 item, but sometimes more.
 Useful if multiple errors are present, as it can help the client solve multiple problems or provide additional feedback.

 The next set of response keys are only in collections: